Colin Mawby: Works

-His secular works include two operas for young people, The Torc of Gold (1996) and The Quest (2000, premiered in 2001), both on a libretto by playwright Maeve Ingoldsby, commissioned by the National Chamber Choir and premiered in Dublin under his direction.
-On a commission by St. Bonifatius, Wiesbaden, he composed in 2011 the Missa solemnis Bonifatius-Messe for soprano, choir, children's choir, oboe and organ, premiered in his presence on 3 October 2012 to celebrate the 150th anniversary of the Chor von St. Bonifatius, with the choir and children's choir conducted by Gabriel Dessauer.
+His secular works include two operas for young people, The Torc of Gold (1996) and The Quest (2000, premiered in 2001), both on librettos by Maeve Ingoldsby, commissioned by the National Chamber Choir and premiered in Dublin under his direction.
+On a commission by St. Bonifatius, Wiesbaden, he composed in 2011 the Missa solemnis Bonifatius-Messe for soprano, choir, children's choir, oboe and organ, premiered on 3 October 2012 to celebrate the 150th anniversary of the Chor von St. Bonifatius, conducted by Gabriel Dessauer.

-Mawby commented on his writing for choirs in 2006: "I cannot write choral music unless I work with choirs.
-Now that's a subjective judgement: I know that lots of people can do these things; I can’t.
+Mawby said in 2006: "I cannot write choral music unless I work with choirs.
+Now that's a subjective judgement: I know that lots of people can do these things; I can't.
 I have to write for particular people."
-His works are published internationally, in Germany by Dr. J. Butz, and in Italy by Eurarte and Casa Musicale Carrara.
+His works were published internationally, including by Dr. J. Butz in Germany and by Eurarte and Casa Musicale Carrara in Italy.

 Mawby died on 24 November 2019.